pydata/xarray/doc/user-guide/dask.rst

 .. note::

-    In the future, we may extend ``.data`` to support other "computable" array backends beyond Dask and NumPy (e.g., to support sparse arrays).
+    ``.data`` is also used to expose other "computable" array backends beyond Dask and NumPy (e.g. sparse and pint arrays).

 .. _dask.automatic-parallelization: